How to Adopt

 ***If for any reason you can't open or print the form, please contact our manager Kathy to send it to you. ph: 431-763-8558.
 Or message us on Facebook: VirdenPetNetwork

 References: We'll also ask you to provide the name of your vet clinic and a non-family reference.
 You must be 18 or over to apply for adoption.

 Two Kittens: Adopt one, get the second for 1/2 price - $150.00

-Health: All pets in our care get a health examination, deworming, vaccination, spay-neuter, and testing for FIV and FelV.
+Health: All pets in our care get a health examination, deworming, vaccinations, spay-neuter, and testing for FIV and FelV.

 Spay/Neuter: If a pet is adopted before it has been spayed/neutered, adopters will receive a certificate that entitles them to have the procedure done at no cost.
-The certificate is valid at the Virden Animal Hospital and two clinics in Brandon.
+The certificate is valid at the Virden Animal Hospital and Grand Valley Animal Hospital in Brandon.

 Having your pet spayed or neutered is a mandatory condition of adoption if it hasn’t already been done when you take your pet home.

 Settling In: After you pick up your new pet, we encourage you to maintain contact with us or your veterinarian in case you have questions about integrating the pet into your home with minimal stress.
 The settling-in process can take a few minutes, hours or days, depending on the individual cat and other pets in the home.